Publications and publication types

 All the component documents in a publication can be versioned by taking the following steps:

-- Navigate to the publication root document and click the Version tab.
+- View the publication root document, or any document in the publication, and click the

 Exporting a publication